-In my family traditionally for Christmas and New Year’s Eve, the first course was always fish or seafood, and the main dish would be turkey or pork.
+In my family, traditionally for Christmas and New Year’s Eve, the first course was always fish or seafood, and the main dish would be turkey or pork.
 Some years it was shrimp, prawns, and other smoked salmon.
 I love all these flavors.
 The stuffing with cream cheese and vegetables is tasty and has a beautiful color.
-You can use different vegetables and give it a personal touch.
-For the sauce, I used plain yogurt, which combined with the cucumber and avocado make for a very fresh and tasty sauce.
+You can use different vegetables and give them a personal touch.
+I used plain yogurt for the sauce, which makes for a very fresh and tasty sauce combined with the cucumber and avocado.
 I never stop being amazed by how flexible dairy products are.
 The avocado and cucumber sauce is also perfect for salad dressing or dipping sauce.

-Dairy farmers are committed to caring for our environment, water management (including recycling several times, 3-5 times on average), waste and land management, they are a sustainable industry.
-With the technology and management improvements currently adopted to produce 1-gallon milk: 90% less land is used, 65% less water, and the carbon footprint has reduced by 63% compared to 1944.
-An outstanding and never-ending effort on their part.
+Dairy farmers are committed to caring for our environment, water management (including recycling several times, 3-5 times on average), waste, and land management.
+They are a sustainable industry.
+With the technology and management improvements currently adopted to produce 1-gallon milk: 90% less land is used, 65% less water, and the carbon footprint has been reduced by 63% compared to 1944—an outstanding and never-ending effort on their part.

 Back to the end-of-year celebrations, other tips to help to have stress-free dinners include:

-When planning the menu, immediately decide what kind of plates you will use and whether it would be reasonable to serve the starter or dessert on disposable plates.
+When planning the menu, immediately decide what kind of plates you will use and whether serving the starter or dessert on disposable plates would be reasonable.
 The same goes for the cutlery.
 I do not recommend washing dishes in between, although this often happened to my grandparents (another era).

 Serve cake for dessert; it’s best if it’s been allowed to rest overnight and always impressive.
 Or pie.
 With a plate of fruit, there are dessert options for everyone.